-In 2005, all tuna products, including albacore, were exported by the local fishing companies as frozen fish to Thailand, Australia and New Zealand (14,202 mt at a value of SI\$80.96 million); as canned fish to Fiji, Vanuatu, PNG and Japan (348 mt valued at SI\$4.93 million); smoked fish and fishmeal to Japan only (318.5 mt valued at SI\$8.15 million and 80 mt valued at SI\$221,067, respectively); and loin tuna to Italy (1,200 mt valued at SI\$24.59 million).
+In 2005, all tuna products, which included albacore, were exported by the local fishing companies to Thailand, Australia and New Zealand (14,202mt of frozen fish exported at a value of SD\$80.96m); to Fiji, Vanuatu, PNG and Japan (canned fish of 348mt exported at SD\$4.93m); to Japan only (smoked fish at 318.5mt at SD\$8.15m and fishmeal for 80mt at SD\$221,067); and to Italy (loin tuna of 1,200mt at SD\$24.59m).

-Tuna catches (frozen, canned, smoked, loined or fishmeal) from the Solomon Islands EEZ usually are exported to several countries such as Japan, Korea, Taiwan, China, Thailand, Australia, New Zealand, Fiji, Vanuatu, PNG and EU member countries.
+Tuna catches, be it frozen, canned, smoked, loined or fishmeal from the Solomon Islands EEZ usually are exported to several countries such as Japan, Korea, Taiwan, China, Thailand, Australia, New Zealand, Fiji, Vanuatu, Papua New Guinea and European Union member countries.
 Some go back to domestic markets.
 Tuna caught by longliners were usually given special icing treatment, especially if destined for the sashimi markets in Japan.
-Tuna caught by pole-and-line and purse-seine vessels are immediately frozen and later processed into canned, smoked, loined or turned into fishmeal for both domestic and overseas markets from shore-based factories.
+Tuna caught by pole-and-line and purse seine vessels are immediately frozen and later processed into canned, smoked, loined or turned into fishmeal for both domestic and overseas markets from shore-based factories.
 Only one cannery operating in the country processes mainly skipjack from domestic vessels.

-Since the late 1990s, logsheet coverage from longline vessels usually has been very low.
-The Department of Fisheries and Marine Resources has been recommended to identify and recover missing logsheet data and try to recover them from fishing vessel masters, companies or landing records.
+Since the late 1990s, log sheet coverage from longline vessels is usually very low.
+The Department of Fisheries and Marine Resources has been recommended to identify missing log sheet data and try to recover them from either the fishing vessel masters, companies or from landing records.
 Without these data, the true extent of the fishery and the trends of the longline fishery are unclear.
-Catches of all species are to be recorded on logsheets for future assessment.
-Other recommendations request increasing the observer coverage rates to assist in catch estimation of shark and other species and limiting access to the region to DWFN longliners.
+Catches of all species is to be recorded on log sheets for future assessment.
+Other recommendations request increasing the observer coverage rates to assist in catch estimation of all shark species and other species; and access to the region limited to Distant Water Fishing Nation longliners.

-Dalzell asked what were the issues about incomplete coverage of the longline fishery in the Solomons.

-Langley replied that the problem dates back to the ethnic tension period when a lot of logsheets were not returned or got lost.
-He believed the system was being brought up to speed and there was pretty good coverage of much of the fleet.
-The Fijian vessels, likely the most significant component of the albacore fleet, were largely reporting logsheets back to PNG.
+Mr. Dalzell asked what were the issues about incomplete coverage of the longline fishery in the Solomons.
+Mr. Langley replied that the problem dates back to the ethnic tension period when a lot of log sheets were not returned or got lost.
+He believes the system is being brought up to speed and there is pretty good coverage of much of the fleet.
+The Fijian vessels, likely the most significant component of the albacore fleet, are largely reporting log sheets back to Papua New Guinea (PNG.

-Dalzell asked if a lot of albacore is caught by vessels other than longline boats.
-John Lequta of the Research Section of the Solomon Islands Fisheries Department affirmed that.
+Mr. Dalzell asked if a lot of albacore is caught by vessels other than longline boats.
+John Leqata of the Research Section of the Solomon Islands Fisheries Department affirmed that.

-Ward asked if the Solomon Islands fishermen have any explanations for the fluctuations in albacore CPUE.
+Mr. Ward asked if the Solomon Islands fishermen have any explanations for the fluctuations in albacore CPUE.
+Simon Alekera of the Licensing Section of the Solomon Islands

-Simon Alekera of the licensing section of the Solomon Islands Fisheries Department believed one of the main reasons is the increase of foreign vessels licensed to operate in the area in recent years, thus increasing the fishing fleets around the Islands.
+Fisheries Department believes one of the main reasons is the increase of foreign vessels licensed to operate in the area in recent years, thus increasing the fishing fleets around the Islands.

-3.11 Papua New Guinea
+Papua New Guinea